-Brooke is a full time award winning artist at the age of 31, working out of Capitol Hill Seattle.
+Brooke is a full time award winning artist, working out of Capitol Hill Seattle.
 Her paintings focus on innovation, aesthetics, place and perception.
 With a background in plein air (on site) landscape painting, she has gained an intuitive affinity for color and dynamic composition.
 Universal beauty and an art for the people have influenced her deconstructed style of painting to stimulate our human senses.
 This analytical way of breaking up a scene into blocks of color and putting them back together is both engaging in process as well as the audience to enjoy getting lost in.
 Although most of Brooke’s work is very colorful, she has also recently been experimenting in more subtle monochromatic tones.

 Brooke began painting in high school and earned a BFA in painting from the University of Oregon in 2010.
 However, she considers herself a self-taught landscape painter, as she practiced from nature with a prolific output and has not attended any workshops.
 By a ravenous practice of observation and looking at a lot of art, she has been able to develop her own unique style that is not quite categorizable.
 People have described Brooke’s paintings as the modern take on pointillism, comparable to cubism and Cezanne, or a hand made version of blown up computer pixels.

 Tricia Stackle is an artist/designer, living and working in the Skagit Valley in Washington.
 Inspired by simple, geometric shapes, bold colors, and tactile materials, she is an artist and educator committed to rethinking the way people live with and relate to art and design.
 She is drawn to the dance between form and function and interested in creating artwork that invites both playful and therapeutic interactions for people of all ages.
 Whether making furniture, soft sculpture, home textiles, or mixed-media drawings, quality craftswomanship is at the forefront of her ethos of making.